 On the All Software Updates node, Configuration Manager displays only the software updates that have a Critical and Security classification and that have been released in the last 30 days.

 In software update properties, you can review detailed information about a software update.
 The detailed information is not displayed when you select more than one software update.
 The following sections describe the information that is available for a selected software update.

 In the Update Details tab, you can view the following summary information about the selected software update:

-Bulletin ID: Specifies the bulletin ID that is associated with security software updates.
-You can find security bulletin details by searching on the bulletin ID at the Microsoft Security Bulletin Search Web page.
+- Bulletin ID: Specifies the bulletin ID that is associated with security software updates.
+You can find security bulletin details by searching on the bulletin ID on the Microsoft Security Response Center Web page.